pwaldhauer/gifstream-spec/README.md

 The `base` field can be omitted if you want to use absolute URLs in the `files` array.

+The `license` field is optional, too.

 ## File objects

 Each file should at least have a `src` property.
 All other properties are optional.
+The file `license` fields overwrite the global `license` field.